dijital20/GW2WallsGo/README.md

 The program works by scraping links from the various pages with wallpapers, and then downloads the ones that match the specified dimensions.

+## How to build

+1. Install `go`
+2. Download or clone this repository.
+3. In the directory you have cloned or unzipped this code to, run `go build GW2WallsGo.go`.

+## How to use

+`GW2WallsGo` has these options:

 ```
 Usage of C:\Users\joshs\Projects\GW2WallsGo\GW2WallsGo.exe:
   -dimension string